All Star Cup (commentator)

 Like many television presenters, his route in to television was via the radio, although his first career was as a bank clerk.

 Even today, mention the classic panel game Blankety Blank and people will remember the encounters between Wogan and Kenny Everett.

 His three-times-a-week chat show on BBC 1 was replaced by Eldorado, a disastrous soap opera.
-Terry has since returned to the radio, although still continues to present Children In Need night.
+Terry later returned to the radio, although still continued to present Children In Need night.
 He stepped down from The Eurovision Song Contest after the 2008 show, and in September 2009 announced that he would be leaving the Radio 2 breakfast show at the end of the year.
 He has been replaced by Chris Evans.

 In his native Ireland, he hosted the RTE gameshow Jackpot.